yasrha/CompanyAPI/README.md

 ## Overview

-This project is a backend API for managing company departments and employees.
-It is developed using ASP.NET and provides a CRUD (Create, Read, Update, Delete) API for managing department and employee records.
+This project is a RESTful backend API for managing company departments and employees.
+It is developed using ASP.NET and provides CRUD (Create, Read, Update, Delete) operations for managing department and employee records.

 ## Technologies Used